brijeshpatel49/article_enhancer/README.md

 # Article Enhancer

-A full-stack application to scrape blog articles, view them, and automatically enhance them using AI with external references.
+A full-stack application to scrape blog articles, view them, and enhance them using AI .

 ## Features